C3ETH/c3eth-captions/.github/ISSUE_TEMPLATE/caption-translation.md

 ---
-name: :globe_with_meridians: Video Caption Translation
+name: ":globe_with_meridians: Video Caption Translation"
-description: Translating the captions of a video into the core languages of the Eastern Townhall.
+about: Translating the captions of a video into the core languages of the Eastern Townhall.
-title: :globe_with_meridians: Caption translation of <VIDEO NAME>
+title: ":globe_with_meridians: Caption translation of <VIDEO NAME>"
-labels: ["Translation", "Japanese", "Indonesian", "Korean", "Vietnamese", "English"]
+labels: Translation, Japanese, Indonesian, Korean, Vietnamese, English
 assignees:
+  - haskellcoding29
+  - cardanoz
+  - andreassosilo
+  - YanTirta
+  - Mietran0407
+  - tienna
-  - wolstaeb
+  - zicozibu
 ---

 The [VIDEO NAME]((<Video link>)) video is up and needs captions (subtitles) to be translated.
 Can you please translate your respective language for us asap?